This recipe was made with the Chef’s Pan & the Stockpot from the MEYER Cinder and Smoke Collection.

 - 1/2 tsp maple syrup or a sweetener of your choice

-- 1 cup fresh coriander chopped with the root
+- 1 cup fresh coriander chopped with the root.
+Optional for kids.

 Accompanied Carbs (essential)